FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/03/33_Task3.md

   ![](image-t3-6.png)

-* Fill in the on_demand (PayGo) section with values for the highlighted variables:
+* Fill in the on_demand (on_demand) section with values for the highlighted variables:
   * template_name = anything
   * fgt_version = desired fortios version
   * license_type = leave as on-demand